 This is Tech

 Up here, more than 7,000 Huskies find their stride.
 Students create the future by day and watch the northern lights with friends by night.
-Trust us—your student will never be bored here.
+Trust us—your student will never be bored.
 Whatever their thing is, they'll find their people and do it together.

 Cost and Aid

-Did you know that nearly 90 percent of Tech students receive merit scholarships or financial aid?
+Did you know that nearly 90 percent of Tech students receive some form of financial aid through scholarships, grants, and loans?
 We're committed to making a premier STEM-based education affordable for any student looking to create the future.
 Plus, with some of the best initial career outcomes and starting salaries in the nation, your student will earn a degree that pays them back.

 Browse our list of merit scholarships.
 Many are awarded automatically if your student qualifies and others are awarded competitively (so make note of important deadlines).